Common Boiler Water Problems

 Types of chemical corrosion include the following:

-• Oxygen damage: Pitting over a localized or widespread area in portions of the boiler carrying hot water indicate this type of damage.
+• Oxygen damage: Pitting over a localized or widespread area in portions of the boiler carrying hot water indicates this type of damage.

 • Acid damage: When the pH of the water is too low, the water is acidic.
 Without neutralizing the acid, it will cause overall thinning of the metal inside a boiler.

 The above types of damage have water chemistry as their main cause.
 Therefore, correcting the water to prevent scale, reduce dissolved oxygen and raise low pH can protect against future corrosion and boiler failure.
-Consulting with professionals in providing you with a clean boiler system can prevent corrosion and subsequent leaks, as well.
+Consulting with professionals to provide you with a clean boiler system can prevent corrosion and subsequent leaks, as well.

 To treat scale or sludge buildup in the boiler, you must consider your water composition.
 Both the makeup water and return line water need chemical treatment.
 Both issues will cause problems with increased water pressure or reduced flow.
 Plus, they prevent efficient heating of the boiler.